prateeppyntk/data-projects/Drinker Classification By Body Signal/README.md

 ## Objective
-1. To classification person who
+1. To classification drinker and not a drinker from body signals.
+2. To explore the number of drinkers who have abnormal blood pressure or abnormal blood test results compare with the number of not a drinker.

 ## Dataset